Crispy Potatoes

 Directions

-13. Toss to coat and season with more salt and pepper to taste.
+- Toss to coat and season with more salt and pepper as needed.
 Serve immediately.

 Notes